Construction Project Management

 All about the course

-Construction Project Management is delivered over three years via a programme of practice-focused modules.
-It provides the ideal balance of academic study with the application of professional skills and competencies. mirroring the multidisciplinary, team-based approach of the modern construction industry.
+BSc Construction Project Management is delivered over three years via a programme of practice-focused modules.
+The course provides the ideal balance of academic study with the application of professional skills and competencies. mirroring the multidisciplinary, team-based approach of the modern construction industry.

 During your studies, you'll cover construction-focused modules about regulations, procurement, and LEAN techniques.
 You’ll use management and planning software tools, such as BIM and CAD.
 Staying true to the collaborative nature of the construction industry, you’ll complete projects and problem-solving activities.
 In your final year, you'll demonstrate the knowledge you’ve gained by completing a research-based dissertation.

-Placements are a great way to expand you knowledge and apply theory to real-life practice.
-On this course, you'll have the option to take an industrial placement year between year two and three.
+On this course, you'll have the option to take an industrial placement year between years two and three.
 Although you'll be responsible for securing your placement, a tutor will support you, monitor your progress and assess your final placement report.

 You will gain the necessary knowledge and skills to describe, explain, evaluate, compare and apply building construction techniques and materials used in typical low-rise, domestic type buildings, with a focus on contemporary construction techniques.
 You will develop a systematic understanding of the sustainable practices involved in building construction.